vmartins321/clustering-psychographics/README.md

 Introduction to Principal Component Analysis in Python

 ##Regression
+###Predicting House Prices
+Train a linear regression using GraphLab Create.

 ###Linear Regression Elantra
 Predict future sales using historical data.
 Check for multicolinearity.